4 Steps To Tracking A Successful Product Launch

 Step 4: Monitor All Social Media Mentions

-Social media plays a huge role in gathering and influencing sentiment, and overlooking it during a product launch would be a grievous mistake.
-It isn’t just about taking note of every purchase: it’s about all mentions of your product and all the materials surrounding it.
-If you’re running ads, are those ads being mentioned positively, negatively, or not at all?
+Social media plays a huge role in gathering and influencing sentiment.
+Overlooking this direct insight into what the public feels during a product launch would be a grievous mistake.
+It isn’t just about taking note of every purchase; it’s about every mention of your product and related materials, such as ads.
+Are people speaking positively, negatively, or not at all?

 Remember that product mentions don’t occur in a vacuum.
-There will always be similar products or at least comparable, and you need to pay close attention to how yours is performing relative to others.
+There will always be similar products or at least comparable ones.
+You need to pay close attention to how yours is performing relative to others.
 You might be getting many positive comments, but perhaps another product of the same type is getting more positive comments.

-If that’s the case, you’ll need to gauge how likely it was that you could compete with said product.
-When your competitor is a huge brand with a budget far beyond yours, being mentioned at all can be considered a victory.
+If that’s the case, you’ll need to gauge how likely it is that you can compete.
+If it is a massive brand with a budget far beyond yours, being mentioned at all can be considered a victory.
 If it’s a smaller brand, then you need to adapt and fix your strategy.
+Either way, you will only be able to understand your place in the market through social mentions if you are listening.
+There are social listening tools that make it far easier to find social mentions of your brand.

 Author